Dipankar Banik

 Languages English · हिंदी (Hindi) 2

-Integration is where the craft lives.
+Integration is the hard part.

 Reversibility is a feature.